 We have a no-risk, 100% full refund if cancelled 48 hours before your scheduled tour time: Great Bears of Bute, People Water Land, and Whales Wildlife & Culture and 30 days before your scheduled Private Charter.

 If you are showing ANY symptoms of COVID-19 or believe you have been in contact with someone who has COVID-19, we will issue a refund until the time of departure.
 Customers will receive a full refund or credit in case of operator cancellation due to weather or other unforeseen circumstances.
 No-shows will be charged full price.
 Gift certificates have zero cash value.

 On the Great Bears of Bute tour, the Orford River & Algard Creek channels are the salmon spawning grounds with different viewing locations that we can access depending on where the bears are.

-- The month of August are the hotter days and the bears are moving into the area
+- The month of August has the hottest days and the bears are moving into the area.

-- In October, in spite of shorter days and change of weather, we have intimate and quiet, yet spectacular, fall viewing
+- In October, in spite of shorter days and changes of weather, we have intimate and quiet, yet spectacular, fall viewing.

 Our experienced guides know the area very well and will help identify wildlife through various bear viewing towers from which you can view the bears comfortably.

 Please keep in mind that these are wild animals and we cannot guarantee the number of bears to be seen.

 You have an option to sign a waiver at the time of your booking, electronically.